College Celebrates Ninth Graduating Class of the Doctor of Physical Therapy Program

 Subtitle: Twenty-Seven Earn DPT Degrees During October Ceremony

-Mount St. Mary’s College (MSMC), Los Angeles, proudly announces the seventh graduating class of the Doctor of Physical Therapy Degree Program.
+Mount St. Mary’s College (MSMC), Los Angeles, proudly announces the ninth graduating class of the Doctor of Physical Therapy Degree Program.
 In a ceremony Saturday, Oct.
 5, 2013 twenty-seven students celebrated completing the program at the Rose Hills Auditorium followed by the reception at the South Lawn of the College’s Doheny Campus near downtown Los Angeles.

 The graduates are: Michelle Andersen, Adam Babitts, Wayne Bonkowski, Katherine Bunker, Christine Follett, Christine Greco, Erin Hannink, Ryan Harper, Jessica Hejde, Colleen Keenan, Tracey Knox, Joseph Ku, Nicole Lopes, Meghan Messmer, Ari Pouya, Rebecca Raines, Shahrzad Sadrpour, Marisa Schmitt, Megan Steele, Francisca Stern, James Robert Szalay, Tony Tran, Anat Weingarten, Emily Winkler, Christopher Wong, Nicholas Wong, Michael Wright